 7) Exercise more.
 Physical exhaustion is one of the best ways to guarantee a good night’s sleep.
 Try and get at least one hour’s worth of vigorous exercise per day, but try not to exercise within 3 hours of bedtime because it can make falling asleep significantly harder.
 And remember that tossing and turning in bed does not count as an exercise routine.

 8) Take a sleep supplement or herbal sleep enhancer.
 Many people find that certain supplements and herbs are of great help in getting better sleep.
 Try melatonin, ginkgo biloba, valerian root, mugwort, glycine and lavender.
 Some people experience rapid and profound changes to their sleep the first night they begin using them.

 9) Hypnotize yourself.
-Before going to bed, grab an antique pocket watch, swing it in front of your face and say to yourself, “I’m getting sleeeeepy.
-Very, very sleeeeepy…” Repeat that phrase and breathe slow and deep.
+Before going to bed, grab an antique pocket watch, swing it in front of your face, and say to yourself, “I’m getting sleepy.
+Very, very sleepy…” Repeat that phrase and breathe slowly and deeply.
 Seriously though, there are many self-hypnosis audio programs available in the iPhone App Store and Google Play store that work like magic for some people.
-If you have a smartphone, you should try downloading a self-hypnosis app for sleep and listen to it every night with headphones when bedtime rolls around.
+If you have a smartphone, you should try downloading a self-hypnosis app for sleep and listening to it every night with headphones when bedtime rolls around.